ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ## 💡 Prerequisites

-This tutorial requires basic knowledge of Javascript and Typescript or Golang.
-It is also necessary to hold at least 3 TON (which can be stored in an exchange account, a non-custodial wallet, or by using the telegram bot wallet).
+This tutorial requires basic knowledge of JavaScript and TypeScript or Golang.
+It is also necessary to hold at least 3 TON (which can be stored in an exchange account, a non-custodial wallet, or by using the Telegram bot wallet).
 It is necessary to have a basic understanding of [cell](/v3/concepts/dive-into-ton/ton-blockchain/cells-as-data-storage), [addresses in TON](/v3/documentation/smart-contracts/addresses), [blockchain of blockchains](/v3/concepts/dive-into-ton/ton-blockchain/blockchain-of-blockchains) to understand this tutorial.

 :::info MAINNET DEVELOPMENT IS ESSENTIAL
 Working with the TON Testnet often leads to deployment errors, difficulty tracking transactions, and unstable network functionality.
 Therefore, it could be beneficial to complete most development on the TON Mainnet to potentially avoid these issues, which might be necessary to reduce the number of transactions and thereby possibly minimize fees.